 An Executor is the person who applies for the grant of probate and has the legal entitlement to administer the estate.
 The Executors are normally named in the will.
 The Executors may be beneficiaries under the terms of the will which means they are going to inherit and benefit from the estate.
 This situation is common and legally acceptable.
 The Executors may also be a professional service provider such as a probate solicitor.
 If no Executor is named in the Will, or the named Executor is unable or unwilling to act, then a different process needs to be followed and a person with legal entitlement to do so, will need to apply for Letters of Administration rather than a Grant of Probate.

 The grant of probate

 The grant of probate is the legal document that gives you the right to administer and finalise the deceased’s estate.
 The Executor (s) will need to provide copies of this document to every organisation or institution they deal with on behalf of the estate.

-Yes, if the estate consists of assets that need to be distributed.
-You will not be able to administer the deceased’s estate without a grant of probate (or potentially letters of administration) which is the legal document giving you the power to do this.
+If the estate consists of assets that need to be distributed and the value exceeds £5000 you will not be able to administer the deceased’s estate without a grant of probate (or potentially letters of administration) which is the legal document giving you the power to do this.

 Are there exceptions?

 You will not need to apply for probate if the person who died jointly owned land, property, shares or money which will automatically pass to the surviving owners – this is usually the case between husband and wife and civil partners.
 There are some occasions when bank accounts, stocks or shares, are held in the sole name of the deceased but probate is not required.
 This is generally when the value is low and it is entirely at the discretion of the financial service provider concerned.
 We look at this in more detail in the article, When is probate required in the UK?

 The duties of an Executor are numerous and may include:

 This is not an exhaustive list of duties and it is possible that not all will apply because every estate is different.